-Contrary to what popular belief seems to be, you should not just attach anything, at any time,? to an e-mail and click Send.
-Well, you can physically do so but that doesn’t mean you should.
+To start attaching any file or collection of files to an email and clicking Send is not a big deal.
+Yes, you can physically attach any files you want to but that doesn’t mean you should.
 You could reformat your hard drive and erase all your files too, but you don’t do that do you?

-Another bad habit that is becoming increasingly apparent is because we are working evenings or on weekends that we think can send unasked for attachments to others who most certainly are not in the office.
+Another bad habit of those working evenings or on weekends, is that they think they can send unasked for attachments outside of business hours.
 Refrain from sending files of any kind, especially the ones megs in size, outside of business hours when the other side is most likely not there to receive your files.
 The exception would be if you had a previous discussion with the recipient and let them know you would be sending the attachment outside of business hours and they were okay with that.

-Before you send your attachments always ask who you are sending to what format works for them and when would be the best time to do so to ensure they are there to download them and keep their e-mail flowing.
+Before you send any large or software specific attachments, always ask who you are sending to what format works for them.
+Also inquire when would be the best time to do so to ensure they are there to download at their convenience.